cbush06/kosher/docs/integrations/integrations.md

 # Configuration

-kosher has the ability to integrate with project management systems for the purpose of creating issue tickets based on test failures.
+kosher has the ability to integrate with project management systems for the purpose of creating issue tickets from test failures.
 {: .fs-6 .fw-300 }